 WEST 38 MOTO – Locations Throughout the Mountain West

-As a former coach myself for West 38 Moto, I can tell you that this organization, hands-down, is the best value for the money.
+As a former coach myself for West 38 Moto, I can tell you that this organization, hands-down, is one of the best values for your money.
 Dusty Wessels could charge a lot more for his training, but he doesn’t because he wants to make training affordable for everyone.

 It’s also the reason that many of West 38 Moto’s students come back again-and-again to brush up on their skills each year.
 West 38 Moto also offers women-only classes taught by my fellow GS Trophy female competitor, Cassie Maier, who has a lot of great videos for female riders as well.